microsoft/bobsql/demos/containers/sqlcontainers/readme.md

 Notice the WWI database is only in sqlvolume and not sqlvolume2

-14. Optional: If you have SQL Server already installed try this
+14. If you have SQL Server already installed try this

 sudo systemctl stop mssql-server sudo /opt/mssql/bin/sqlservr --help